Ghalib bin Ali: Early life and career

-Prior to assuming the role of Imam, Ghalib served as the Qadi (judge) of Rustaq and Nizwa.
-He later served as the Treasurer of the Imamate.
-After the predecessor, Imam Alkhalili, died on 3 May 1954, Ghalib al-Hinai was elected to be the Imam (ruler).
-His father, Ali bin Hilal al-Hinai, previously served as the Wali (governor) of Rustaq.
-His brother Talib bin Ali would become an effective and determined leader in the Imamate's revolt against the Sultan of Muscat in the 1950s.
+Prior to assuming the role of imam, Ghalib served as the qadi (judge) of Rustaq and Nizwa.
+He later served as the treasurer of the imamate.
+After the predecessor, Imam Alkhalili, died on 3 May 1954, Ghalib al-Hinai was elected to be the imam (ruler).
+His father, Ali bin Hilal al-Hinai, previously served as the wali (governor) of Rustaq.
+His brother Talib bin Ali would become an effective and determined leader in the imamate's revolt against the sultan of Muscat in the 1950s.

 History

 Oman was split between the interior, which was known as the Imamate of Oman, and the coastal Oman, known as the Sultanate of Muscat.
-The British government exercised vast control over the Sultanate as the defence secretary and chief of intelligence, chief adviser to the sultan and all ministers except for one were British.
-Shortly after Imam Ghalib was elected in 1954, he led the Imamate of Oman in the Jebel Akhdar War against sultan Said Bin Taimur, backed by the British government.
+The British government exercised vast control over the Sultanate as the defence secretary and chief of intelligence, chief adviser to the sultan and all ministers except for two were British.
+Shortly after Imam Ghalib was elected in 1954, he led the Imamate of Oman in the Jebel Akhdar War against Sultan Said bin Taimur, backed by the British government.

 In 1937, an agreement between the sultan and a subsidiary of Iraq Petroleum Company (IPC), a consortium of oil companies that is largely British owned, was signed to grant oil concessions to IPC, in which the sultan received a sizable signature bonus.
 IPC informed the sultan that potential oil may exist in the interior of Oman and offered financial support to raise an armed force against any potential resistance by the Imamate.
 The British government favoured IPC's plan as it sought benefits from the expansion of the Sultanate's territory and considered oil discovery in Oman as a valuable insurance against the insecurity of other parts of the Middle East.

 The planning of occupying and creating further tension within the interior started early in 1945 as news broke out that Imam Alkhalili, the predecessor to Imam al-Hinai, was ill and the sultan expressed his interest to the British government of occupying the interior right after the death of the Imam.